Math Research and Internship Opportunities

 Handshake is the place for students of the University of Nebraska-Lincoln to search and apply for internships, co-ops, part-time and full-time jobs.

-University Career Services' Guide to Internships
+University Career Services' Ways to Gain Experience

 College of Arts & Sciences Career Coaches